Francis-Hsu/testOTM/README.md

 <!-- badges: end -->

-`testOTM` is a R package that provides applications of the multivariate ranks/quantiles defined using the theory of optimal transportation.
+`testOTM` is a R package that computes multivariate ranks and quantiles defined through the theory of optimal transports.
+It also provides several applications of these statistics, most notably the two-sample multivariate goodness-of-fit testing.

 ## Installation